Play-Concepts/c2d-crm/docs/c2d-crm-component-specifications.md

   * Page to upload CSV
   * Page to view uploaded data
     * Claimed and Unclaimed must be differentiated.
+* User Portal
-* User Page to claim their data.
+  *  Page to claim their data.
 This page should contain
     * some search fields
     * prompts
+  * Page to present QR code and basic information
+  * Page to view/edit claimed data

 ### Code

 * Development of the Admin Dashboard
-* Development of the User Claim-Your-Data page.
+* Development of the User Portal page.
 * Development of supporting Backend Data Service APIs
 * Development of integrated Security Module
-* Integration with OZM Identity Passport
+  * native ACL
+  * PDA Auth

 ### Technical Project Delivery